 On the same note, the water from the Jordan isn’t going to make our baptism any holier than the water in the bathtub from the apartment next door or out of the kids wading pool.
 The only requirement which the early church had, was not to use polluted water (for obvious reasons), just as today we wouldn’t use water in the alligator pond at the zoo.

 In conclusion: Now we know that the Doctrine of Baptisms has many great and wonderful experiences for us.
 We cannot discount one baptism for another; we must accept them all (and) in the authority connected to them.

 Let us remember the Purpose and enjoy our Baptisms.
 Selah.

-Note: The use of SOZO Bible Study Lessons, Newsletters or Short Studies (written/penned by Pastor G. Evan Newmyer as scribe and author, prior to his passing from this world) has been given to Ann M. Wolf by written permission from the author, as was customarily granted to alumni of the Sozo Bible Institute.
-This limited permission is given under clear agreement to share the material with others as the Spirit leads, for the purpose of “edification and encouragement,” on a free will love-offering or non-profit basis, while honoring the biblical principle to “teach the truth in love.”
-We ask then, that the desires of the original scribe (Rev. Newmyer) be respected; therefore the material can be shared among those who are dedicated in their study of the Bible, but shared freely on an offering basis and with respect to the copyright laws of the land and states.
-All rights are reserved.
-Read More: Legal & Permissions
+Note: The use of SOZO Bible Study Lessons, Newsletters, or Short Studies as written by Pastor G. Evan Newmyer prior to his passing from this world has been given to Ann M. Wolf by written agreement from the author.
+This limited permission includes sharing Rev. Newmyer’s content with others as the Spirit leads, for the purpose of “edification and encouragement” of the members of the Body of Christ while honoring the biblical principal to “teach the truth in love.”
+It was also Rev. Newmyer’s wish that beyond required expenses for duplication, communication, or distribution, no specific “fees” be charged for his content; rather, a free-will love-offering can be received by ministers in the course teaching.
+Please honor those terms and do so with respect to the copyright laws of the land and states.
+Read More.

 Thank you for visiting our Sozo Short Bible Studies area.